8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.6.2 Room actions, event

-We can subscribe to peers event (joined, leaved, track added, track removed) and also can unsubscribe from it.
+We can subscribe to peers event (joined, left, track added, track removed) and also can unsubscribe from it.

 #### 4.6.2.1 Subscribe to other peers event